drenze/hubitat-virtual-switch-enabler/src/apps/enabled-virtual-switch/README.md

 ![Rule Manager Implementation of EVS](img/evs-rm4.png)

-However, it was rewritten in Groovy, following the philosophy of, "If it will be used frequently, turn it into an app."
+However, I rewrote it in Groovy both as an exercise in writing an app for Hubitat and for convenience in creating additional instances.

 ## Usage